Hsayed1/AndroidMusicPlayer/README.md

 ## Roadmap
- - Download and intstall Spotify from Playstore
+ - Download and install Spotify from Playstore
- - Download and install MusicPlayer using the APK provided
+ - Download and install MusicPlayer using the APK provided (from https://drive.google.com/drive/folders/1rJ0ZJzp6QFHg1cN767lEZhdy4NLYwiPX?usp=sharing)
  - Create account/ Sign into Spotify on your device
- - Download music files and make sure it's uploaded in your android device.
+ - Download music files (from https://drive.google.com/drive/folders/1rJ0ZJzp6QFHg1cN767lEZhdy4NLYwiPX?usp=sharing) and make sure it's uploaded in your android device.
  - Start the  MusicPlayer
  - Grant app access to all requested permissions
  - Click on Local tab for local music and Spotify tab for Spotify music